rest-for-physics/framework/CONTRIBUTING.md

 #endif
 ```

-It would be appropiate that if a new REST version has been generated using this system we `make a merge request the master branch`.
+It would be appropiate that if a new REST version has been generated using this system we `make a merge request to the master branch`.

 ### Using the version number